ReactiveBayes/ReactiveMP.jl/docs/src/man/getting-started.md

 nothing #hide
 ```

-Read more information about the `inference` function in the [Inference execution](@ref user-guide-inference-execution) section.
+Read more information about the `inference` function in the [Inference execution](@ref user-guide-inference-execution-automatic-specification) and [Advanced Tutorial](@ref user-guide-advanced-tutorial) sections.

 #### Manual inference specification